Jose508773/Hack-Hayward-Hackathon/README.md

-# Pitch Analyzer
+# SpeakForge AI

-An AI-powered startup pitch mentor that analyzes your business ideas and provides structured feedback.
+An AI-powered speaking  mentor that analyzes your pitch, presentation, speech, or report and provides structured feedback.

 ## Setup